Jon Dreyer: Time (Calendar and Cancellations)

-My Calendar is online so you can verify (please do!) that I've scheduled our sessions properly.
-If it's on my Calendar, I'm planning on it, and if it's not, I'm not!
+My calendar is online so you can verify (please do!) that I've scheduled our sessions properly.
+If it's on my calendar, I'm planning on it, and if it's not, I'm not!
 This is regardless of holidays, snow, apocalypse, etc. If the calendar does not agree exactly with your plan, please let me know as soon as possible.
 Please don't make assumptions like, "I assume there's no session on New Year's Day" if you're on the calendar for New Year's Day.
 You're welcome to cancel on New Year's Day but please tell me about it as soon as you can.

 So please try not to cancel, and if you must, please give me as much notice as possible.
-I charge for missed sessions with less than 24 hours' notice unless both the cancellation and the short notice are unavoidable, but if you can give me a few weeks' notice or more, it really helps.
+I charge for missed sessions with less than 24 hours' notice unless both the cancellation and the short notice are unavoidable, but if you can give me a weeks' notice or more, it really helps.
 I am trying to avoid going to a more draconian policy.
 You can help!

 Legit reasons to cancel with little notice

 Feel free to cancel for really important, unavoidable, and unpredictable conflicts such as sudden illness or death in the family.
-Please do cancel if you are contagious, or better, make it a virtual tutoring session if you are not too sick to work.

 Legit reasons to cancel with lots of notice